microsoft/pxt-adafruit/docs/reference/js/code.md

 # function

-A function with inputs and outputs. #docs #function #language
+A function with inputs and outputs.

 ### @parent js/language